-- (1) Except as specifically provided in this paragraph, the Charity will not define its disease funds by reference to specific symptoms, severity of symptoms, method of administration of drugs, stages of a particular disease, type of drug treatment, or any other way of narrowing the definition of widely recognized disease states.
-The Charity intends to develop and maintain disease funds that would be limited to patients with certain metastatic cancers.
-In those disease funds, the Charity will cover, at a minimum, all drugs that are approved by the Food and Drug Administration ("FDA") for the type of cancer (not limited to drugs expressly approved for the metastatic stage of the cancer). - (2) The Charity will not maintain any disease fund that provides copayment assistance for only one drug, or only the drugs made or marketed by one manufacturer or its affiliates.
-If the Charity establishes a fund for a disease for which the FDA has approved only one drug, or only the drugs made or marketed by one manufacturer or its affiliates, the Charity will provide support for other medical needs of patients with the disease, in addition to copayment support for the FDA-approved treatment of the disease.
+- (1) The Charity will not define its disease funds by reference to specific symptoms, severity of symptoms, method of administration of drugs, stages of a particular disease, type of drug treatment, or any other way of narrowing the definition of widely recognized disease states. - (2) The Charity will not maintain any disease fund that provides copayment assistance for only one drug, or only the drugs made or marketed by one manufacturer or its affiliates.
+If the Charity establishes a fund for a disease for which the U.S. Food and Drug Administration ("FDA") has approved only one drug, or only the drugs made or marketed by one manufacturer or its affiliates, the Charity will provide support for other medical needs of patients with the disease, in addition to copayment support for the FDA-approved treatment of the disease.
 At a minimum, the Charity will provide copayment support for all prescription drugs used by a patient for an FDA-approved indication related to managing the disease that is the subject of the fund, including, but not limited to, drugs to treat symptoms of the disease, such as pain medications, and prescription drugs to treat side effects of treatments, such as anti-nausea medications. - (3) The Charity will not limit its assistance to high-cost or specialty drugs.
-Instead, the Charity will make assistance available for all prescription medications, including generic or bioequivalent drugs, so long as the drugs are FDA-approved or indicated in compendia, evidence-based guidelines, or clinical guidelines for a diagnosis that qualifies the patient for assistance from the fund.2
+Instead, the Charity will make assistance available for all products, including generic or bioequivalent drugs covered by Medicare or other insurers, when prescribed for the treatment of the disease state(s) covered by the fund.2